soukouki/obsidian_fetch/README.md

 # ObsidianFetch

-MCP servers focused on fetching and presenting information from Obsidian vaults
+MCP servers focused on fetching and presenting information from Obsidian vaults.

 The existing MCP server has the following drawbacks:
 - It supports many commands, which can cause slow prompt loading when computational resources are limited.